govex/open-data-inventory/identify-datasets.md

 * Does the data have depth and breadth of years of coverage?
 * Does the data have accompanying metadata and a data dictionary?
-* Is the data available at the most granular level?
+* Is the data available at its most useful granular level?
 * Is the data accurate/complete?

 **Dataset Priority Questions: Readiness/Availability**